riiiiiiiiiina0/tab-talk/README.md

 # 🗂️💬 TabTalk

 A browser extension for any **Chromium-based browser** (Chrome, Edge, Brave, etc.) that lets you **chat with your open browser tabs**.
-Select a couple of pages, hit **Use as context** and watch them appear inside ChatGPT (or Gemini) as handy Markdown attachments.
+Because it piggybacks on the ChatGPT/Gemini/Claude/Perplexity service you already using, there's **no extra subscription to buy and no API keys to paste** – just use the LLM service you already pay for.
+Select a couple of pages, hit the extension action button and watch them appear inside ChatGPT/Gemini/Claude/Perplexity as handy Markdown attachments.
 Perfect for asking things like:

 - "Summarise these docs"
 - "Compare these products"